qulle/oltb/README_INTERNAL.md

 ```

 ## Localizations
 English is the default language.
 However the Toolbar can be extended with any other language.
 A second language (Swedish) is also shipped with the Toolbar in order to show how it is done.
-The available languages are controlled from `/assets/config/config.json`.
-The translation files are put in to `/assets/i18n/<ab-cd>.json`.
+The available languages are controlled from `oltb/assets/config/config.json`.
+The translation files are put in to `oltb/assets/i18n/<ab-cd>.json`.

 ## About The Code
 Below is the basic HTML and JavaScript structure used in the project.
-For a complete example of how to set up the code go to the [examples directory](https://github.com/qulle/oltb/tree/main/examples/).
+For a complete example of how to set up the code go to the [Examples Directory](https://github.com/qulle/oltb/tree/main/examples/).

 ### HTML
 ```HTML